What is the Council Reference Group?

 Both Council Reference Group and ratepayer workshops are important ways that we collect feedback and seek information on our rate peg methodology to inform the Tribunal.

-You can also continue to engage with us directly to raise issues or concerns related to the rate peg methodology.
+You can also contact us directly to raise issues or concerns related to the rate peg methodology.

 For further information on the CRG and ratepayer workshops, you can refer to: